laperss/fg-cc-sim/README.md

   <img width="430" height="300" src="https://people.kth.se/~laperss/assets/images/fg_landing.png">
 </p>

+## Before you start
+* Update the path to JSBSim in `./flightgear/run_flightgear.sh`
+* Copy the protocols to the Flightgear/Protocols folder

+## Run the simulations
+* An example simulation is run using the script `start_uav_ugv_sim.py`.
+Note that Python 3 has to be used.
+This should open a control GUI, from where FlightGear can be started with the `Start` button.

 ## Dataplotter
 The script ```fgpython/datamonitor.py``` is used to show the live data being written in the files found in the "logs" folder.